 The section on “Tips for the New Disability Practitioner” provides excellent advice for a new Practitioner in the field or a valuable refresher for more experienced practitioners.
-It focuses on the individual impact of the SLD on each individual, and the need for an informed approach to determining the most appropriate strategies for each student.
+It focuses on the individual impact of the SpLD on each individual, and the need for an informed approach to determining the most appropriate strategies for each student.
 It emphasises the importance of seeking accurate and current information and points to a range of sources for that information, including the student and academics.

-The section on “Personalised Learning – a Framework for Practice” is a clear and concise outline of a successful approach to ensuring that Students with SLD are able to have the most effective and appropriate access to study.
+The section on “Personalised Learning – a Framework for Practice” is a clear and concise outline of a successful approach to ensuring that Students with SpLD are able to have the most effective and appropriate access to study.
 Like many approaches to teaching and learning for people with disabilities, it is also a very effective approach for all students, allowing individual differences to be accommodated and promoting a more flexible and inclusive learning environment.
-However, given the very individual impacts of SLDs on individuals, it is even more critical for students with SLDs.
+However, given the very individual impacts of SpLDs on individuals, it is even more critical for students with SpLDs.
 A table outlining the characteristics of Personalised Learning and Practice Strategies provides a very clear and accessible description of Personalised Learning.

 - What makes an adjustment reasonable,